-During 2023, the Company sub-leased a portion of land that has been presented as part of a right-of-use asset property, plant and equipment.
-Interest income on lease receivables of \$13,000 (2022: Nil) was recognised.
+During the financial year ended 31 December 2024, the Company sub-leased a portion of land that has been presented as part of a right-of-use asset to one of its indirectly wholly-owned subsidiaries.
+Interest income on lease receivables of \$11,000 (2023: \$13,000) was recognised.